Welsh Pony and Cob: Foundation lines

 The stallion Dyoll Starlight was credited with being the foundation sire of the modern breed, and was a combination of Welsh and Arab breeding.
 From his line came an influential stallion of the Section B type: Tan-y-Bwlch Berwyn.
 This stallion was sired by a Barb and out of a mare from the Dyoll Starlight line.
 Influential stallions on the Section C and D bloodlines include: Trotting Comet, foaled in 1840 from a long line of trotting horses; True Briton, foaled in 1930, by a trotting sire and out of an Arab mare; Cymro Llwyd, foaled in 1850, by an Arab stallion and out of a trotting mare; and Alonzo the Brave, foaled in 1866, tracing his ancestry through the Hackney breed to the Darley Arabian.

 Influence

 The Welsh crosses well with many other breeds, and has influenced the Pony of the Americas and the British Riding Pony.
 Many are also cross-bred with Thoroughbreds, and other horse breeds.
 The Welsh Pony has contributed to the founding of several other horse and pony breeds.
-The Morgan horse is one such breed, being in part descended from Welsh Cobs left behind by British forces after the end of the American Revolutionary War.
+The Morgan horse is one such breed, being in part descended from Welsh Cobs left far behind by British forces after the end of the American Revolutionary War.
 They are crossed with Arab horses to produce riding horses, and with Thoroughbreds to produce jumpers, hunters, and eventers.
 Welsh mares have also been used to breed polo ponies that were agile and nimble.
-The Welsh Pony was used to create the Welara, a cross-breed of the Welsh and the Arab horse, which has been registered in America as a separate breed since 1981.
+The Welsh Pony was used to create the Welara, a cross-breed of the Welsh and the Arab horse, which has been registered in America as a separate breed ever since 1981.